veertuinc/anka-docs/_partials/anka-build-cloud/vm-templates.md

 Once a VM has been tagged, it becomes a "VM Template".
 The Tag can be thought of as a commit in a git repository.
 The commit will always be there, even if you were to later on remove the code you added to the repo/codebase in that specific commit.
-The tag will always be a part of that Template going forward, even if you remove the data later on from the VM.
+Therefore, the VM Template Tag and anything created from it will always be there, even if you were to later on remove the data from the VM and create a new tag.
 This is important to consider when using the [Anka Build Cloud Registry]({{< relref "anka-build-cloud/_index.md" >}}).

 {{< hint info >}}
 Clones are not automatically tagged.